neilharan/openafis/README.md

 FVC2002 DB1_B 101_1 and 101_7 respectively.
 The implementation can reliably match displaced and rotated minutiae.

-These images were produced by the included Render class.
-The output of that class is two SVG's identifying (a) all minutiae, (b) paired minutiae (in blue), and (c) similarity scores of pairs.
-The SVG's were then overlayed on top of the original FVC tif's.
+These images were produced using the libraries Render class.
+The class creates two SVG's identifying (a) all minutiae (grey circles and squares), (b) paired minutiae (circled blue), and (c) similarity scores of pairs.
+The SVG's were then overlayed on top of the original FVC images.

 #### Efficacy

-Preliminary M:M [RESULTS] matching all FVC 2002/2004 impressions against each other.
+Preliminary M:M [RESULTS] matching FVC 2002/2004 data.
+Every impression is matched against every other impression.

 TODO